logologo

 Mexico is Cracking Down on Visas

-It all started a month ago, when U.S. Secretary of State Antony Blinken visited Mexican President López Obrador in Mexico City.
+It all started back in 2021, when U.S. Secretary of State Antony Blinken visited Mexican President López Obrador in Mexico City.
 They were set to overhaul a 13-year-old, joint security accord between the two nations, called the Merida Initiative.
-They discussed how best to tackle security, drug and precursor chemical flows, smuggling American guns into Mexico—and above all: immigration.
+They discussed how best to tackle security, drug and precursor chemical flows, smuggling American guns into Mexico, and above all: immigration.

-After the difficulties posed by the last administration in protecting the southern border of the United States by means of a wall, and the recent controversies this administration has faced involving Haitian and immigrants from other Latin American countries, made immigration a top priority issue in Mexico right now.
+After the difficulties posed by the Trump administration in protecting the southern border of the United States by means of a wall, and the controversies the Biden administration faced involving Haitian and other Latin American migrants, immigration became a top priority issue in Mexico.

 Sure, the crackdown on immigration in Mexico is aimed at targeting refugee migrants from further south.
-However, ironically, the U.S. government’s pressure to secure their southern border has put many American expats and nomads in Mexico at risk of losing their homes, temporary incarceration, and even deportation.
+However, the U.S. government's pressure to secure their southern border continues to put many American expats and nomads in Mexico at risk of losing their homes, temporary incarceration, and even deportation.

-And some of these American expats and nomads in Mexico—who have become dependent on Mexico’s lax approach to immigration—are getting caught in the new restrictions.
+And some of these American expats and nomads in Mexico, who became dependent on Mexico's lax approach to immigration, are getting caught in the new restrictions.

-Reports are still coming in from expats in Facebook groups around the country.
-We’re seeing a picture of immigration officials setting up checkpoints to check for papers on bus routes and at bus stations.
+Reports continue to come in from expats in Facebook groups around the country.
+We're seeing immigration officials setting up checkpoints to check for papers on bus routes and at bus stations.

-We’re seeing restrictions being placed on international tourists arriving at the border; more so from those flying into airports than the crossing by land, but overall, people who have clearly been living in Mexico, floating from one travel visa to the next, are being restricted upon.
+We're seeing restrictions placed on international tourists arriving at the border, more so from those flying into airports than crossing by land.
+Overall, people who have clearly been living in Mexico, floating from one travel visa to the next, are facing real consequences.

 It's even worse if you're in Mexico on an expired visa.
 Whereas before a well-placed mordida might resolve any issues, now American expats and nomads in Mexico are being detained in the deplorable conditions of Mexican jails.